 If you already have park tickets, you can purchase MaxPass on your smartphone in the Disneyland app as soon as you enter the parks for the day.
 I highly recommend having the app on your phone before your trip with a credit card linked so you can make this process as seamless as possible.
 Link your ticket and go to the screen below and click “Get FastPass.”
 Follow the prompts to complete the process.

-If you buy your tickets directly from Disney (either in the app or online), you can now pre-purchase tickets that include MaxPass.
+If you buy your tickets directly from Disney (either in the app or online), you can pre-purchase tickets that include MaxPass.
 The extra charge is built into the total price.
 You can only purchase MaxPass for all of the days of your ticket this way – no picking and choosing to include it some days but but not others.

 But I don’t recommend buying your tickets from Disney.
 Why?
 You’ll pay full price!
 Friends don’t let friends spend unnecessary money at Disney.
-I have a partnership with the largest seller of Disneyland vacations, Get Away Today, where you can buy your tickets or Disneyland vacation packages at a discount.
-The savings can be up to $15 per adult ticket on ticket-only purchases (depending on ticket type and trip length), which more than makes up for a day of MaxPass.
+I have a partnership with the largest seller of Disneyland vacations, Get Away Today, where you can always buy your tickets or Disneyland vacation packages at a major discount off of the Disney prices.
+Get Away Today delivers e-tickets so there’s no waiting in lines at a ticket window when you arrive.
 Use promo code TYKES10 for an extra $10 off all package stays of 2 nights or more.
 These tickets can also be pre-purchased with MaxPass if you’d like to save time!

 5. What rides have MaxPass?

 The very same rides that offer FASTPASS are available for MaxPass booking (see Disneyland’s full list of FASTPASS attractions here).
 Most of them are the more popular thrill rides with height minimums, but a few family-friendly rides are on the system too.
 Most notably, these include Toy Story Mania in California Adventure and Buzz Lightyear and it’s a small world at Disneyland Park.

 6. When can I book my FASTPASSES digitally using MaxPass?